-- (i) with the activity of investigation and analysis of merit, including through the support of corporate functions and/or through the help of consultants in compliance with the principles of impartiality and confidentiality.
-In particular, in order to carry out the investigation, the Supervisory Board may initiate a dialogue with the reporter, asking the same for clarifications, documents and additional information, always through the channel dedicated to this in the IT platforms or even in person.
-Where necessary, it may also acquire acts and documents from other employees or bodies, avail itself of their support, involve third persons through hearings and other requests, always taking care that the protection of the confidentiality of the reporter and the reported person is not compromised; - (ii) to formalize within three months from the date of the acknowledgment of receipt or failing that within three months from the expiration of the seven-day period from the date of submission of the report the results of the findings made in an appropriate document (infra). - (iii) to provide or cause to be provided feedback to the reporter.
+(i) with the activity of investigation and analysis of merit, including through the support of corporate functions and/or through the help of consultants in compliance with the principles of impartiality and confidentiality.
+In particular, for the conduct of the investigation, the Supervisory Board may initiate a dialogue with the reporter, asking the same for clarifications, documents and additional information, always through the channel dedicated to this in the IT platforms or even in person.
+Where necessary, it may also acquire acts and documents from other employees or bodies, avail itself of their support, involve third persons through hearings and other requests, always taking care that the protection of the confidentiality of the reporter and the reported person is not compromised;

+(ii) to formalize within three months from the date of the acknowledgement of receipt, or failing that, within three months from the expiration of the seven-day period from the date of submission of the report, the results of the findings made in an appropriate document (infra).

+(iii) to provide or cause to be provided feedback to the reporter.

-Step 4 - Conclusion of the Investigation:
+Step 4 - Conclusion of the Instruction: